alex-h-stone/spring-boot-microservice-reference/README.md

 - Pets can be updated when details change.
 - Customers can purchase a pet.
 - Pet vaccination details are provided via a 3rd party API call.

 ---

+#### OpenAPI/Interface driven API (including support for multiple OpenAPI schemas)

+See build.gradle for an example of using OpenAPI schemas (pet-store-api.yaml and animal-vaccination-api.yaml) to generate model classes and the Java interfaces for the APIs.
+By having a controller implement the Java interface for the API, when the OpenAPI schema is updated some breaking changes will force a compile time error.

+---

-#### Database integration with MongoDB
+#### Data persistence using MongoDB

-This service is integrated with a MongoDB NoSQL datastore/database using spring-boot-starter-data-mongodb and the MongoRepository.java interface.
+This service is integrated with a MongoDB NoSQL database using spring-boot-starter-data-mongodb and the MongoRepository.java interface.
 Connection details are defined in the application.yaml under 'spring.data.mongodb'

 ---

-#### Exception handler
+#### Exception handling

-See
+See the integration test `shouldReturnErrorWhenCallingGetPetEndpointWithInvalidIdFailingValidation`
-`integration.cgi.example.petstore.ApplicationIntegrationTests.shouldReturnErrorWhenCallingGetPetEndpointWithInvalidId`
-and
+and the implementation `GlobalExceptionHandler`
-`src/main/java/com/example/springboottemplateservice/handler/GlobalExceptionHandler.java`

 ---

-#### Request validation by a validator class
+#### Custom request validation by a validator class

-See `PetValidator.java`
-and `ApplicationIntegrationTests.shouldReturnErrorWhenCallingGetPetEndpointWithInvalidId`
+See `PetValidator` and the integration test `shouldReturnErrorWhenCallingGetPetEndpointWithInvalidId`

 ---

-#### Request validation defined by yaml
+#### Request validation via OpenAPI specification

-See `/pets/{petId}` GET endpoint and the `petId schema` definition in `src/main/resources/openapi/pet-store-api.yaml` and the associated integration test `ApplicationIntegrationTests.shouldReturnErrorWhenCallingGetPetEndpointWithIdLargerThanPermitted`
+See `/pets/{petId}` GET endpoint and the `petId schema` definition in `pet-store-api.yaml` and the associated integration test `shouldReturnErrorWhenCallingGetPetEndpointWithIdLargerThanPermitted`

 ---

 #### Custom Enum serialisation/deserialisation logic

-See PetAndPetDocumentMapper.java for an example of how to handle custom Enum serialisation logic using MapStruct.
+See PetMapper for an example of how to define Enum/String serialisation/deserialisation using MapStruct.

 ---